csbridge/csbridge2020/templates/en/resources/sectionleader-faq.md

 * See the student-facing page [What to Expect for Section](http://online.csbridge.org/en/resources/section-info.html) for more information about section.

+### What will the **social activity** look like?
+We're planning to organize one virtual social activity per week.
+This could take the form of a fireside chat, a talent show, movie night, or other activity.
+If you have an idea, tell the Head TA!
+These are activities for the whole group.
+Ed will also be used as a platform for sharing other ways for students to engage with each other (such as online pictionary or other games).

 ## Who to Ask/Tell for What

 ### Who do I contact if I'm having issues with section or office hours?